 simplifies the task of counting occurrences, offering both clarity and efficiency.

-Next, we transition to the paradigm of functional programming, an approach that emphasizes immutability and first-class functions.
+Next, we transition to the approach of functional programming, an approach that emphasizes immutability and first-class functions.
 Python's support for functional programming allows us to write concise and expressive code, which is particularly beneficial when processing large datasets.
-We'll explore the use of map, filter, and reduce functions, higher-order functions, and lambda expressions.
+We'll cover the use of map, filter, and reduce functions, higher-order functions, and lambda expressions.
 Here's an example illustrating the use of map

 and lambda